thegenemyers/FASTGA/README.md

 if it is not given.
 For example, the expression @1.3:10k-.5:20k is the same as @1.3:10k-@1.5:20k and
 @2:100-200 is the same as @2:100-@2:200.

 * A range can be followed by an optional sign, + or -.
-This indicates the selection of either the 5' or 3' direction of the selected sequence interval and can affects the direction of display.
-For example, :3- asks GDBshow to display reverse complement of the 3'rd contig of the genome.
+This indicates the selection of either the 5' or 3' direction of the selected sequence interval and affects the direction of display.
+For example, .3- asks GDBshow to display reverse complement of the 3'rd contig of the genome.

 * Lastly, on the command line, one can give a list of ranges separated by commas.
 Generally this represents the union of the range intervals, but for GDBshow indicates that it should output each